emnify/product-docs/docs/rest/authentication.md

 # Authentication

-To use the emnify API, you need to authenticate with an authentication token.
-We use JSON Web Tokens (JWTs) as the authentication token.
+To use the emnify REST API, you need to authenticate with an authentication token. emnify uses JSON Web Tokens (JWTs) as the authentication token.

 There are two ways to retrieve this token: